Healthy Homes Assessment Maoribank

 Tenancies established beginning on 1 July 2019 and the 30th June in 2021

-• Ceiling and underfloor insulation is mandatory to all Maoribank and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory to all Maoribank and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate the conformance to each Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.
+• Property managers and landlords have to keep records that demonstrate the compliance with the Healthy Homes Standards that apply or will be in force throughout the tenancy period of their rental properties.

-• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must adhere to the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes